 Holly Alcott White was 49-years-old and living in Taos, New Mexico in 2016.
-It was just a few months before her 50th birthday.
-Holly had been the manager at the Taos Center for the Arts for 22 years, but was preparing to relocate to Albuquerque, New Mexico.
-Her husband Jeff White had just started a new job there, and Holly was about to start one as the office manager at a dentist office.
+She went missing just a few months before her 50th birthday.
+Holly had been the manager at the Taos Center for the Arts for 22 years but was preparing to relocate to Albuquerque, New Mexico.
+Her husband Jeff White had just started a new job there, and Holly was about to start one as the office manager at a dentist’s office.

-On Thursday night, May 5, 2016, Holly came home from work, spoke to her husband and chatted with some friends online.
+On Thursday night, May 5, 2016, Holly came home from work, spoke to her husband and her best friend, Jill Gustafson.
+Jill said that although Holly seemed stressed about the move, she was still her cheerful self.
 She was last heard from at 9:20 p.m.
 According to Jeff, their conversation was cheerful and nothing seemed amiss, as they had planned for Jeff to come into town the following day for a farewell party the TAC had planned for her.

-The next morning on May 6, Holly was scheduled to meet a close friend, Cynthia Arvidson, to go on their daily morning walk.
+The next morning on May 6, Holly was scheduled to meet a close friend, Cynthia Arvidson, to go on their daily morning walk with Holly’s dog Rosie.
 The two had walked together every morning for 8 years.
-Holly failed to show up that morning though.
-Concerned, Cynthia went to Holly’s house and found her purse in the kitchen, which was odd as she always brought her purse with her on these walks.
-All her personal belongings and her dog were still at the house.
+However, Holly failed to show up that morning.
+Concerned about her whereabouts, Cynthia, who had keys to Holly’s house as she often house sat for her when she was away, went to Holly’s house.
+Inside the house, Cynthia found Holly’s purse and cell phone in the kitchen and Rosie sitting inside waiting to be walked.
+The only thing that was missing from the house was Holly’s car.